 Until I saw Ryder Carroll’s book listed on Amazon, the idea of bullet journaling was unknown to me, but after I’d read the book’s description I understood immediately what it meant, because it reminded me of “Committee Action Minutes”, often used at brain storming meetings in the workplace.
 (Action Minutes, unlike the usual Minutes, record only items that require action and are short, and bullet pointed.)

 Within Carroll Ryder’s book, which is on my List of Betterment, he walks you through a how-to and why, and then explains the philosophy behind his Method.
 It’s all based on mindfulness, reflection, and productivity.
 I believe it’s necessary to read the book, before you dive into the practical side of creating your Journal.
 It’s the philosophy behind Mr Carroll’s method that will make all the difference to the way you approach your journalling.
 For me, it woke up my brain.

 Years ago, I was encouraged to use a motivational tool called “Morning Pages“.
 This tool is explained by Julia Cameron in her wonderful book “The Artist’s Way“.
-The “Morning Pages Tool” is an important daily writing exercise which would is such an important tool that it would require me to write a dedicated blog post, so I will not try to explain the exercise here in this article; just believe me when I say that writing a journal of any type generates creative energy for many people.
+The “Morning Pages Tool” is an important daily writing exercise which would require me to write a dedicated blog post, so I will not try to explain the exercise here in this article; just believe me when I say that writing a journal of any type generates creative energy for many people.
 Unfortunately Morning Pages didn’t work for me because they didn’t have a structure, and many mornings I just couldn’t think of what to say.
 However, they gave me an understanding that free-writing brings submerged creative energy to the surface.

 AND NOW … The Bullet Journal Method, developed my Ryder Carroll, has come along.
 AND … it works for me.